 Key Feature #9: Shorter Shaft Allows Iron-Like Swings

-On the X-Metal, designers were hoping to bridge the gap between the two clubs by offering a club with a shorter shaft that mimics an iron, allowing the beginning golfer to use one swing for their iron play and when they use the GX-7 wood on the course.
+On the GX 7, designers were hoping to bridge the gap between the two clubs by offering a club with a shaft that’s shorter that mimics an iron, allowing the beginning golfer to use one swing for their iron play and when they use the GX 7 wood on the course.

 Key Feature #10: Lower Center of Gravity